INK Festival 2024 11-14th April

 Throughout the year INK offers writing workshops and forums where writers can experience their work read by professional actors with discussion and feedback sessions.

 The short play is a remarkably versatile and accessible art form.
 They are tales of the unexpected, relevant, funny, sexy, touching and disturbing.
 The pleasure of watching them is that they invariably leave you wanting more – that is rare in an age that doesn’t sit still!

-The 7th INK Festival takes place in Halesworth, Suffolk 13-16th April 2023 and will feature 50 short new plays for stage and radio, selected from annual submissions that we receive each year from writers aged 8-80.
+The 7th INK Festival took place in Halesworth, Suffolk 13-16th April 2023 and featured 50 short new plays for stage and radio, selected from annual submissions that we receive each year from writers aged 8-80.

 INK is unique as it produces all the plays performed.
 This year we have an amazing selection of new works with topics ranging from floods, AI, love, loss, sibling rivalry and everything in between.

 There is also an exciting lineup of poetry, comedy, musicals, short new films, talks, workshops, art, extensive children’s programmes and lots more!

-On 17th April, we have introduced the new INK Youth Festival, a day when local secondary school students can come to experience the joy of live theatre, for free
+On 17th April, we introduced the new INK Youth Festival, a day when local secondary school students can come to experience the joy of live theatre, for free